 Bargain Bin: Below you will find links to the items related to today’s article plus some other perennial reader favorites.

-Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measures 7 inch long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
+Survivor Outdoor Fixed Blade Knife with Fire Starter: This knife has measured 7 inches long overall, has a full-tang stainless steel blade, is equipped with thick green cord-wrap handle, and has a nylon sheath plus a magnesium-alloy fire starter.
 How does it work?
-This is not a Kershaw, Gerber or other high quality blade.
+This is not a Kershaw, Gerber or another high-quality blade.
 On the other hand, the fire starter works great (better than great) and is worth the price which is currently $6.27.

 Swedish Firesteel: Using this basic pocket fire-starter, you can get a nice fire going under almost any conditions.
 This is a small, compact version and is my personal favorite.

 UCO Stormproof Match Kit with Waterproof Case, 25 Stormproof Matches and 3 Strikers: The UCO Stormproof Match Kit is waterproof and holds 25 matches as well as spare strikers.
 The matches burn for around 15 seconds and are windproof, waterproof, and even continue burning underwater.
-An integrated striker is attached on the side of the match kit, and can be replaced when worn out.
+An integrated striker is attached on the side of the matching kit and can be replaced when worn out.

 12 Color Pack Bandana – Assorted Colors: This is the #1 seller in the bandana category.
 As of this writing, the price is $13.99 for the entire dozen.
 I love these bandanas and you will often see me wearing them in photos here on the website.
 Be sure to read How to Use a Bandana to Save the Day.